 NAIS Surveys: Frequently Asked Questions (FAQ)

-CEPR is a client-focused, self-funded research center associated with the Office of the Vice Provost for Research at Indiana University.
+The Center for Evaluation, Policy, & Research (CEPR) is a client-focused, self-funded research center associated with the Vice Provost for Research at Indiana University.

 - CEPR promotes and supports rigorous program evaluation and nonpartisan policy research primarily, but not exclusively, for education, health/human service and non-profit organizations.

 - CEPR conducts international, national, state, and local level evaluation and research projects related to diverse content areas including student engagement, STEM education, literacy programs, school improvement initiatives, school choice, etc.

 Visit About Us for more information about our mission and services.

 Project staff review all text entry survey responses and report responses in compliance with applicable policies and regulations.